 Yeah I’m free, free fallin’

+The chorus does not end.
+It just keeps falling, deeper and freer with each repetition.
 Free Fallin’ helps you breathe deeper.
 Happier.
 Content.
 You become free.
 The song is part of America.

-When Petty finished Full Moon Fever, originally named Songs From the Garage, and presented it to MCA Records, the executives dismissed it.
+After Petty completed Full Moon Fever, originally named Songs From the Garage, and presented it to MCA Records, the executives dismissed it.
 “I was stunned.
 It’s the only time in my life that a record’s been rejected… They didn’t hear a single… So this is what you’re up against in the music business… They didn’t want to release it.
 They wanted me to go away and come up with a single.
 So I was pretty devastated.
 And I just kind of put it on the back burner.
 And I was really depressed,” said Petty.

-During the 1989 MTV Video Music Awards, Tom Petty was joined on stage by Axl Rose of Guns N’ Roses, and they performed Free Fallin’.
-This is remembered as a historic moment in rock music.
+During the 1989 MTV Video Music Awards, Petty was joined on stage by Axl Rose of Guns N’ Roses for an unannounced performance of “Free Fallin’.”
+Rose was a surprise guest, and the performance has since been remembered as one of the more unexpected moments in VMA history.

-Free Fallin’ was nominated for the Best Rock Vocal Performance – Male at the 32nd Annual Grammy Awards in 1990, and is ranked No. 219 on Rolling Stone’s list of the 500 Greatest Songs of All Time.
+“Free Fallin'” was nominated for Best Rock Vocal Performance – Male at the 32nd Annual Grammy Awards in 1990, and was ranked on Rolling Stone‘s list of the 500 Greatest Songs of All Time.
 The song appeared in the film Jerry Maguire and in an episode of The Sopranos called Funhouse.

 Tom Petty and the Heartbreakers played the Super Bowl XLII Halftime Show on February 3rd, 2008.
-Three of the four songs—Free Fallin’, I Won’t Back Down, and Runnin’ Down a Dream — are from Full Moon Fever.
-The fourth song, American Girl, is from their self-titled debut album in 1976.
+Three of the four songs, “Free Fallin’,” “I Won’t Back Down,” and “Runnin’ Down a Dream,” are from Full Moon Fever.
+The fourth song, “American Girl,” is from their self-titled debut album in 1976.

 “He’s, of anyone I’ve worked with, the most a craftsman.
 He can write a song and then know how to take that song and make it into the best record it can be.
 He’s also got the inspiration where the songs come through him.
 I’ve sat down with him where he’ll play me a song that’s written in five minutes, a complicated story, and I’ll ask him afterwards, ‘You know, what’s that about or what’s the inspiration?’
 He’ll say he has no idea; he doesn’t know what it’s about at all.
-It just kind of comes through him,” stated Rick Rubin.
+It just kind of comes through him,” said record producer Rick Rubin.